qcwthu/qcwthu.github.io/_pages/about.md

 ## News

+Jun 2025: Our survey for frontiers in LLM reasoning has been accepted by TMLR (Survey Certification).
+Congrats to my co-authors!

 May 2025: We have four papers accepted by ACL 2025.
 Congrats to my co-authors!

 Apr 2025: I start my journey at AI Thrust, HKUST(GZ).